Motilal Nehru College: Students' union

 The students of the college play the roles of active members of DUSU and the campus witness a rampant campaigning during the election season in September.
 Some of its students have managed to secure tickets at the DUSU elections.

 College magazine

-The college magazine Navagat publishes reviews of educational, cultural, social and sports activities of the college and articles by the students and staff.
+The college magazine Annual College Magazine named "Motilal Chronicles" and Navagat publishes reviews of educational, cultural, social and sports activities of the college and articles by the students and staff.

+Sports & Co-Curricular

+Motilal Nehru College (MLNC) offers a vibrant sports culture with excellent facilities that promote physical fitness, teamwork, and competitive spirit.